I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_queryresourceinfo.md

 [in/out] The size, in bytes, of the buffer that <b>pPrivateRuntimeData</b> points to.
 If <b>pPrivateRuntimeData</b> is <b>NULL</b>, <b>PrivateRuntimeDataSize</b> is set to the size, in bytes, that is required for the buffer to store the runtime-private data.

+`TotalPrivateDriverDataSize`

+[out] The size, in bytes, of the buffer that is required to hold the private driver data for all of the allocations that are associated with the resource.

 `ResourcePrivateDriverDataSize`

 [out] The size, in bytes, of the buffer that is required to hold the private driver data for the resource.

-`TotalPrivateDriverDataSize`
+`NumAllocations`

-[out] The size, in bytes, of the buffer that is required to hold the private driver data for all of the allocations that are associated with the resource.
+[out] The number of allocations that are associated with the resource.

 ## Requirements